 - of our graduates from postgraduate courses in employment, 83 per cent were in graduate-level jobs six months after leaving the University (Destinations of Leavers from Higher Education 2012)

-- professional development activities offer research and career management skills for PhD students
+- at Sussex we help you build towards success: our Masters employability programme offers career exploration workshops, and our professional development activities offer career management skills for PhD students

-- our online database of work experience opportunities, internships, part-time and post-graduation jobs will help you to earn and to build your skills and experience during your studies, as well as to achieve your goals after graduation
+- our online database of work-experience opportunities, internships, part-time and post-graduation jobs helps you to earn and to build your skills and experience during your studies, as well as to achieve your goals after graduation

 - Careers and Employability Centre

-Our skill development and career transition workshops will help you to plan your local or global job-search strategy, make effective applications and deal successfully with employer or academic selection processes.
-If academic research is your goal, Sussex aims to give you a head start in this competitive world, by providing a range of professional skill development activities.
+Our skills development and career transition workshops will help you to plan your local or global job-search strategy, make effective applications and deal successfully with employer or academic selection processes.
+If academic research is your goal, Sussex aims to give you a head start in this competitive world by providing a range of professional skills development activities.